tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Sat Jul 14 2007

-Chauncey Kozey (a 45-year-old White wealthy college graduate) entered a church, ready to deliver a speech to religious people.
+Chauncey Kozey (a 45-year-old white wealthy college graduate) entered a church, ready to deliver a speech to religious people.
 He saw religion as a progressive force in society, but one that has engaged in a horrible crime: interfering in the secular world and trying to sway the national government.
 This violation of the separation of church and state cannot stand!
 Chauncey Kozey sometimes preached his views to theists, but still felt afraid.
 Chauncey Kozey meditated to relieve stress and to calm his nerves.
 As Chauncey Kozey entered the church, he heared a small rasping noise. he knew that it was because of the wind, and not a sign of angels and demons fighting each other (as angels and demons do not exist).